 Have questions about auto insurance requirements, insurance rates, or how insurance companies are calculating your insurance rates in Colorado?
 You have come to the right spot.
-We’ve done our research and created this guide just for you.
+We understand insurance shopping can be stressful, especially if you’ve recently gone through a bad claims process.
+So we’ve done our research and created this guide just for you.

 The Colorado Department of Regulatory Agencies, Division of Insurance, requires all drivers in Colorado to have liability insurance with the following minimums:

 To make it cheaper for drivers, Colorado adopted a tort system in 2003.
 That means that the insurance company has to determine who was at fault in an accident before a claim is paid to help keep your rates lower.